HMS Bacchante (F69)

 HMS Bacchante (F69) was a Leander-class frigate of the Royal Navy.
-Bacchante was built by Vickers on the Tyne, launched on 29 February 1968 and commissioned on 17 October 1969.
+Bacchante was built by Vickers-Armstrongs on the Tyne, launched on 29 February 1968 and commissioned on 17 October 1969.

 Royal Navy service

 In 1970, Bacchante joined Standing Naval Force Atlantic (STANAVFORLANT), with which she visited a variety of ports and performed naval exercises.
 The following year, in 1971 Bacchante deployed to the West Indies.
 While there, she participated in a number of naval exercises, including an exercise with the aircraft carriers HMS Ark Royal and USS America.
 She acted as West Indies Guardship in 1973.
 During the same period, she was deployed for the Second and Third Cod Wars as part of the Fishery Protection Squadron.